Resources for Teachers / Useful Web Links

 - A site used to report earthquake experiences.
 There is also some information regarding how the reports are used, as well as a list of actual earthquakes.

 - CRISM Curriculum Guide (Lessons, Background Information)

 - A great resource for comparing Mars and Earth features (Grades 5-8) The hands-on activities in our comprehensive curriculum guide will take students and teachers alike into the incredible world of Mars exploration.

-- National Atlas Map Maker (Resource)
+- National Geographic Map Maker (Resource)

-- An easy to use map-making site.
+- An easy-to-use map-making site.
 You can add layers of geologic, environmental, climate, history, boundaries, and a ton more.

 - Several modules on Atmosphere, Ozone, Climate, and the "Greenhouse Effect".
 Each section provides background information, learning concepts, and activities.
-Designed for middle school though it has enough detail for introductory high school courses.

 - Introduction to the Atmosphere (Lesson, Background Information)

 - A brief overview of the properties associated with the atmosphere.
 Includes a very good background knowledge section and four activities.
 Middle school level.

 - A video demonstrating how to illustrate the water cycle.